AndrewCLeonard/study-hall-react/Notes.md

 ## JS Async/Await

 **`async` and `await` make promises easier to write**

+The keyword `async` before a function makes the function return a promise.

 -   `async` makes a function return a Promise
 -   `await` makes a function wait for a Promise